lukechampine/us/CONTRIBUTING.md

 arrive at a decision before any code is written, saving everyone time and frustration.

-Note that this rule does not apply to small PRs.
+This rule does not apply to small PRs.
 Small PRs are more likely to be accepted, and if they are rejected, the amount of wasted effort isn't terribly large.
 Please note, however, that "small" in this context does not mean "under 100 lines of code changed."
 Adding a test, correcting a bunch of spelling errors, or running existing code through a linter are all small PRs, even though they may change hundreds of lines.
 Conversely, you may invest days of effort optimizing a 50-line function, only to find out later that your optimization backfires under real-world conditions, or that the function was slated to be removed entirely as part of a larger refactor.
 Use your best judgment when deciding what counts as "small," but when in doubt, err on the